rzonedevops/ad-res-j7/UPDATED_DRAFTS/MASTER_CONSOLIDATION_COMPLETE_EVIDENCE_PACKAGE.md

 **1. Expose the Real Power Structure**
 - Bantjies → Rynette → Peter (with evidence)
 - Peter is figurehead (no access to accounts/banks/email)
-- Bantjies is ultimate controller (R18.685M leverage, SARS email)
+- Bantjies is ultimate controller (R18.685M DEBT MOTIVE, SARS email)

 **2. Expose the Three Smoking Guns**
 - 2-Year Accounting Blackout (obstruction of justice)